Power Up North London is excited to launch its Community Energy Fund in 2020

 - Projects must benefit the community of the boroughs of London north of the river Thames, with priority to Camden, Islington and Haringey.

-- The project should be ready to start by July 2021 and aim to be completed by the end of June 2022.
+- The project should aim to be completed by the end of June 2022.

 - Organisations must be able to provide a copy of their constitution/governing document/rules, evidence of a bank account, and most recent annual accounts or financial records.
 If you do not have financial records that cover a full year, then you will need to provide the records you currently have.